1961 The Greatest Feat Ever Performed*

 Controversy arises over Roger Maris' pursuit of Babe Ruth's season home run record in baseball's first 162-game schedule—as commissioner Ford Frick is determined to place an asterisk on any mark achieved after 154 games, the former regular season standard.

 * The devil is in the details, the fine print.
-And for Roger Maris, an honest but hardened 26-year-old just trying to go about his business, the devil’s advocate would be Ford Frick.
+And for Roger Maris, an honest but hardened 26-year old just trying to go about his business, the devil’s advocate would be Ford Frick.

 Baseball’s third commissioner, Frick—who eerily looked like the first, Kenesaw Mountain Landis—would oversee two kinds of expansion in 1961.
 One would be the introduction of two new American League franchises in Los Angeles and Washington, the latter a new and not-so-improved replacement for the Minneapolis-bound Senators.
 The other would be the extension of the AL's regular seasonA year later, the National League would also adopt two new teams and a 162-game schedule. from 154 games to 162.

 As the season began with the majors’ first expansion of the century, there was no concern, yet any mention, of how the longer schedule might play havoc with the record book.
-But as New York Yankee teammates Maris and Mickey Mantle both advanced an impressive assault on Babe Ruth’s season home run record of 60, Frick—Ruth’s former friend and ghostwriter—would make a sudden and controversial decision that rained on the parade.
+But as New York Yankees teammates Maris and Mickey Mantle both advanced an impressive assault on Babe Ruth’s season home run record of 60, Frick—Ruth’s former friend and ghostwriter—would make a sudden and controversial decision that rained on the parade.

 Thus, what would be the greatest year for Roger Maris also doubled as the worst experience of his life.

 Born in Minnesota, Maris grew up in Fargo, North Dakota, where he excelled in three sports: Football, track and baseball.
 He was offered numerous college football scholarships but chose instead to pursue a baseball career, not wanting to be locked up in a classroom for another four years.
 Self-confident of his talent and stubborn as an ox, Maris was signed by the Cleveland Indians and relentlessly dictated his own path through the minors to the parent club, refusing assignments he felt were beneath him, then clashing with managers who didn’t play him every day.
-After making a decent impression as an Indian rookie in 1957, he was sent a contract with a $1,500 raise by general manager Frank Lane.
+After making a decent impression as a rookie in 1957, he was sent a contract with a $1,500 raise by Indians general manager Frank Lane.
 An insulted Maris sent it back to Lane torn in half.

 Keeping a quiet yet studious eye on Maris all along were the Yankees, desperate for a left-handed pull slugger.
 And when the Indians traded Maris to the Kansas City A’s—a team often joked as being the Yankees’ top farm club, given the numerous trades between the two for which the Yankees always seemed to get the better of’—many believed it was just a matter of time before Maris was wearing pinstripes.